waduzzaman/waduzzaman/README.md

 ## About me:
 <div>
   <p>
+  As a software engineer holding a degree in Software Engineering Technology from Centennial College, I specialize in web design and development.
+Having completed my work term with ITProfound Inc in December 2023, I led web development projects utilizing HTML5, CSS3, Bootstrap, Tailwind CSS, JavaScript, and React.
+My commitment to crafting visually appealing and responsive user interfaces is fueled by a passion for learning and adopting new technologies.

-    I am Mahbub E Waduzzaman, a student at Centennial College in Toronto, Canada, where I am pursuing an Advanced Diploma in Software Engineering Technology.
-During my studies, I have honed my programming skills in various languages including C#, Python, Java, JavaScript, HTML, and CSS.
-I possess a thorough understanding of software design, web design, web application development, Linux/Unix operating systems, Windows command line, agile software development, Git, Eclipse, and Oracle SQL.
-In addition to my technical skills, I am a strong team player with the ability to learn quickly and pay attention to detail.
+I bring a versatile skill set, honing proficiency in programming languages such as C#, Python, Java, JavaScript, HTML, and CSS.
+My expertise extends to software design, web application development, Linux/Unix operating systems, Windows command line, agile software development, Git, Eclipse, and Oracle SQL.

+Beyond technical skills, I am a dedicated team player known for quick learning and keen attention to detail.
+I am eager to contribute to cutting-edge solutions that drive business success through collaborative efforts.
   </p>
 </div>